Frequently Asked Questions

 • The name Zion appears 152 times in the Old Testament.
 "Mount Zion" is the place where God dwells.
 Jerusalem, or Zion, is a place where the Lord is King, and where He has installed His king, David.

-• In the State of Israel's Declaration of Independence it is written: "The State of Israel... will foster the development of the country for the benefit of all its inhabitants; it will ensure complete equality of social and political rights to all its inhabitants, irrespective of creed, race or gender; it will guarantee freedom of religion, conscience, language, education, and culture."
+• The State of Israel's Declaration of Independence says: "The State of Israel ... will foster the development of the country for the benefit of all its inhabitants; it will ensure complete equality of social and political rights to all its inhabitants, irrespective of creed, race or gender; it will guarantee freedom of religion, conscience, language, education, and culture."

 • Israel today is a beacon of equality in the Middle East, providing the full rights of citizenship for people of all cultures and faiths.